dimi309/small3d/README.md

     cmake ..
     cmake --build .

-On Windows, you need to execute `cmake .. -G"MinGW Makefiles"`, otherwise cmake will probably try to configure the project with Visual Studio.
+On Windows, you need to execute `cmake .. -G"MinGW Makefiles"`, or with the preferred Visual Studio configuration (e.g. `cmake .. -G"Visual Studio 15 2017 Win64"`).
+Make sure that *prepare-vs.bat* is run with the same configuration (see the parameters at the top, inside the file).
+Also, make sure to run build under the configuration also defined in *prepare-vs.bat* parameters, e.g. `cmake --build . --config Release`.

-The unit tests can be run by running the *unittests* binary from *build/bin*.
+The unit tests can be run via the *unittests* binary from *build/bin*.
 For building your own project, you need the header files from the *build/include* directory, the libraries from the *build/lib* directory and the shaders from *small3d/resources/shaders*.
 If you are using cmake, the modules in *small3d/cmake* can be useful.
-Also, if you are on a Mac, remember to set the linker flags of your own projects the way I do for the unit tests (see src/CMakeLists.txt).
+Check the CMakeLists.txt and src/CMakeLists.txt files for other configuration details (link flags, etc) that may also be required or useful.

 Note on 3D models and textures
 ------------------------------